wshito/asciidoctor-chunker/README.md

 ## Example

-You can generate the chunked html for the Asciidoctor User Manual under `test/output/html_chunk/` directory.
+The project contains the `test` directory where you can generate the chunked html for the (https://asciidoctor.org/docs/user-manual/)[Asciidoctor User Manual] by invoking `make`.
+Simply go into the `test` directory and invoke `make`.
+This will clone the asciidoctor project from the github for the first time.
+Then the chunked html will be generated under `test/output/html_chunk/` directory.
+The `index.html` is the first page.

 ```
 $ cd test
 $ make
 ```

-Simply open `test/output/html_chunk/index.html` after generation with your browser.